 William Frederick Cody was born on February 26, 1846.
-As a young man, Cody won renown and an indelible nickname for his real, embellished, and imagined exploits on the Great Plains.
+As a young man, Cody won renown and an indelible nickname for his authentic, embellished, and imagined exploits on the Great Plains.
 But it was in Chicago that Buffalo Bill embarked on his celebrated career as a showman extraordinaire.
 Cody was among a handful of civilian scouts awarded the Medal of Honor for courage in battle.

 |William F. Cody's Medal of Honor, April 26, 1872|

 Chicago knew the intrepid frontiersman early on.
 The first installment of "Buffalo Bill: The King of Border Men" — the sensational tale by dime-novel fabulist Ned Buntline that brought 23-year-old Cody national fame — appeared on the front page of the Chicago Tribune on December 15, 1869.

 Cody first visited the city in February 1872, exchanging his fringed buckskin for a store-bought 'monkey suit' before attending an elegant ball.
 "Here, I met a bevy of the most beautiful women I had ever seen," he remembered.
-"Fearing every minute that I would burst my new and tight evening clothes, I bowed to them all around — but very stiffly."
+"Fearing every minute I would burst my new and tight evening clothes, I bowed to them all around — but very stiffly."